backdrop-contrib/flickr/field/README.txt

 FIELD CONFIGURATION
 ===================
+- Go to '/admin/structure/types'
-- admin/structure/types
+- Click 'manage fields'
-- manage fields
 - Add new field > Flickr Photo or Flickr Photo Set (sub-module Flickr Sets should be enabled to use sets in this field)
 - Save field settings
 - Configure as desired
 - Save settings
+Then:
+- Go to '/admin/structure/types'
-- admin/structure/types
+- Click 'manage display'
-- manage display
 - Select the formatter for a Flickr field (a size)
 - Save